 Quang has a background in fashion, but because there are so many technicalities to activewear apparel, we worked with a former lululemon designer and Acne Studios designer for our first collection to make sure everything was perfect.
 As we’ve evolved, our design process has become much more collaborative, and we do all of the designs in-house with our team.

 What, if any, are your design inspirations?
 Any insight into your process?

-How does Australia influence your design aesthetic?
+How does the place you live in influence your design aesthetic?

 What other creative outlets do you have?

 I feel like Girlfriend is the ultimate creative outlet for me — I get to wear different hats and be part of so many amazing campaigns and projects, it’s really the most fulfilling career path I’ve been on so far.
 At the moment though I’m attempting to learn sewing and pattern-making on the side because I’m fascinated by that process and would love to learn something more tactile.

 Describe a typical day at work and also a day off.

 Most of my days at work are spent planning/moodboarding content and collections, designing emails, and drinking a lot of coffee.
 There are a lot of collaborative meetings, and also a lot of me sitting at my computer for hours on end, moodboarding and piecing together concepts and ideas for the months ahead.
 I’ll also hop on Instagram to scroll through messages and comments every day to see what people are engaging with and commenting on, and squeeze in as many email responses as I can!